spuithori/svelte-ionic-app/README.md

 - App.svelte -> include ion-app

 Status - currently working on initialiseIonicSvelte - see issues & todo

-Some things learned
-- Vue implementation resembles most what needed in Svelte
--

 # Issues (work in progress)
 - Ion Icons implementation will not support md and ios specific icons etc